nibi-lang/nibi/docs/LANGUAGE.md

 - Keyword: `mem-cpy`
   - Copies data in memory.
   - If the first item is a standard "trivial" cell (direct C-Type integration), it will be copied to the heap at a given destination pointer.
-  - For this to succeed, the destination pointer must be `owned`.
-  - If the first item is a pointer cell, the data will be copied to the destination if and only if the source and destination pointers are `owned`.
+  - If the first item is a pointer cell, the data will be copied to the destination.
   - In the event that the destination value has already been allocated, that data will be automatically freed before the copy takes place.

 - Keyword: `mem-load`
   - Attempts to load a value from memory as a regular, trivial cell.
   - Requires the first argument to be a cell `type tag` (mentioned above) that indicates how much space to load from memory and how to represent it as a cell.
   - The second parameter must be a ptr cell.
-This ptr cell does not need to be owned for the operation to take place.

 - Keyword: `mem-is-set`
   - Checks if a ptr cell has been set or if it's not pointing to anything.
   - Returns T/F.

 # Modules